Automation Mobile Testing Frameworks

 Calabash is a mobile test automation framework that works with multiple languages.
 It supports Ruby, Java, Flex, and .NET.
-Testers can use APIs for enabling native applications that run on touch screen devices.
+Testers can use APIs to enable native applications that run on touchscreen devices.
 This framework has libraries that allow test scripts to interact programmatically with native and hybrid apps.

-However, it is not a cross-platform framework, which means tests written here cannot be reused to verify Android apps.
-Additionally, you can’t pick any programming language to create tests (Java, Ruby, Python).
+However, it is not a cross-platform framework, so tests written here cannot be reused to verify Android apps.
+You can’t pick any programming language to create tests (Java, Ruby, Python).
 Only Swift will do.

-Despite these limitations, XCUITest is considered most effective when working with iOS apps because of the fact that it has been designed by Apple to align flawlessly with their environment.
+Despite these limitations, XCUITest is considered the most effective when working with iOS apps because it has been designed by Apple to align flawlessly with their environment.

-Developed by Google, EarlGrey is a testing framework especially useful for creating UI and functional tests.
+Developed by Google, EarlGrey is a testing framework beneficial for creating UI and functional tests.
 It utilizes Unit Testing Target and is equipped with robust, in-built synchronization that enables easier creation and maintenance of tests.

 EarlGrey 2.0 combines EarlGrey with XCUITest, thus allowing iOS testing along with Android.
-In fact, Google uses EarlGrey to test iOS versions of its apps such as Youtube, Gmail, etc.
+Google uses EarlGrey to test iOS versions of its apps such as Youtube, Gmail, etc.

 Selendroid is also known as selenium for mobile apps for Android.
 Testers can do native and hybrid mobile application testing using Selendroid.
 Selendroid can execute parallel test cases on multiple devices, similar to Selenium for cross browser testing.

-Other than these, there are other popular tools like Monkeytalk, Testdroid, Frank, UIAutomator.
+Other than these are other popular tools like Monkeytalk, Testdroid, Frank, and UI Automator.

 Tips and Best Practices for Automated Mobile App Testing